BD2KGenomics/dcc-ops/README.md

 * r4.large
 * 250GB disk

+We will refer to this as the host VM throughout the documentation below and it is the machine running all the Docker containers for each of the components below.

 You should make a note of your security group name and ID and ensure you can connect via ssh.

 ### AWS Tasks